Hatebreed: Musical style and influences

 Hatebreed's musical style has been described as metalcore and hardcore punk, They have blended influences from hardcore and punk rock, as well as heavy metal subgenres such as thrash metal and groove metal, alongside other bands in the 1990s metalcore scene (such as Earth Crisis, All Out War, Integrity and Converge).
-Jasta has also called Hatebreed 'Celtic Frost hardcore'.
+Jasta has also called Hatebreed "Celtic Frost hardcore".

+The band's style merges classic hardcore with beatdown and metalcore, while also overtly referencing metal bands like Slayer.
+In a 2015 Metal Hammer article, writer Stephen Hill stated "The difference between Hatebreed and many of their influences is that where a band like Madball were happy to co-exist with metal bands without feeling like they were part of the same scene, Hatebreed actively went out of their way to become the hardcore band metal fans listen to."

+According to Joe Davita of Loudwire, "lead singer Jamey Jasta's vocals lean on the beatdown grooves of the Connecticut band's music."
+He characterized Jasta's vocal deliver style as consisting of "deep, potent shouts."
+He also said Jasta's vocals "add an extra dimension to the quintet's aggro brand of metal."

-Jasta’s lyrics focus on more positive and uplifting messages in a 2016 interview he stated “I write a lot of positive lyrics because there’s always hope, no matter what you’re going through.
-Adding “ I want to be able to sing songs for the next 10 years that will always remind me that life’s worth living.”
+Jasta's lyrics focus on more positive and uplifting messages in a 2016 interview, he explained, "I write a lot of positive lyrics because there's always hope, no matter what you're going through", and added, "I want to be able to sing songs for the next 10 years that will always remind me that life's worth living."
+Lyrical themes explored by the band include hatred and sadness.

-Hatebreed's influences include metal and hardcore bands such as Agnostic Front, Carcass, Celtic Frost, Earth Crisis, Entombed, Integrity, Killing Time, Metallica, Obituary, Pantera, Sepultura, Sheer Terror, Suicidal Tendencies, Cro-Mags, Sick of It All and Slayer.
+Hatebreed's influences include metal and hardcore bands such as Agnostic Front, Carcass, Celtic Frost, the Cro-Mags, Earth Crisis, Entombed, Exodus, Integrity, Killing Time, Madball, Megadeth, Metal Church, Metallica, Obituary, Overkill, Pantera, Sepultura, Sheer Terror, Sick of It All, Slayer, Suicidal Tendencies and Testament.

+Hatebreed is also known for their live performances and active touring schedule, since the band's inception in 1994 they have played over 3,000 shows worldwide.